-- a.
-The IT Cybersecurity team will lead the remediation efforts, collaborating with system owners and administrators to address identified vulnerabilities promptly. - b.
-Remediation activities may involve patch deployment, configuration adjustments, or implementation of mitigating/compensating controls that mitigate Risks. - 2.
-Remediation Service Level Agreement (SLA) Timeframes - D. To ensure a comprehensive approach to vulnerability management across all aspects of CalOptima Health's Information Systems, the following remediation timelines have been established unless otherwise identified in Attachment B Vulnerability and Patch Management Remediation Schedule.

-Location Critical High Medium Low

-Internal 14 days 14 days 90 days 180 days

-External 3 days 7 days 30 days 90 days
+- 1 3.
+End of Support 2 3 Systems that are reaching the end of support will have a remediation plan managed by the a.
+4 application and system owners, to ensure that it is upgraded, replaced or removed from 5 service prior to the support ending.
+6 7 b.
+If a system is not able to be remediated prior to the end of support, that system will be 8 tracked on the Risk register.
+9 10 C. Remediation 11 12 1.
+Remediation Process 13 14 The IT Cybersecurity team will lead the remediation efforts, collaborating with system a.
+15 owners and administrators to address identified vulnerabilities promptly.
+16 17 b.
+Remediation activities may involve patch deployment, configuration adjustments, or implementation of mitigating/compensating controls that mitigate Risks.
+18 19 20 2.
+Remediation Service Level Agreement (SLA) Timeframes 21 22 D. To ensure a comprehensive approach to vulnerability management across all aspects of CalOptima 23 Health's Information Systems, the following remediation timelines have been established unless 24 otherwise identified in Attachment B - Vulnerability and Patch Management Remediation Schedule.
+25 26 Location Critical High Medium Low Internal 14 days 14 days 90 days 180 days External 3 days 7 days 30 days 90 days - a.

-- a.
 These timelines apply to internal and external systems, network equipment, third-party applications, operating systems, and other critical components of our IT infrastructure. - b.
 By adhering to these remediation timelines, we ensure a proactive and efficient response to vulnerabilities, thereby maintaining the security and Integrity of our Information Systems across all components. - c.
 Automated patching and vulnerability remediation tools are to be used where it is safe to do so. - d.
 All remediation work shall be tested in lower environments, Development or Test, or with designated Workstations prior to deployment to global or production systems to avoid unexpected outages. - e.
 In cases where remediation within the specified timeframe is not feasible, a risk acceptance or mitigation plan must be documented and approved by the IT security team and relevant business stakeholders.